feelcuspcheese/apptandr/docs/TECHNICAL_SPEC.md

     val scheduledRuns: MutableList<ScheduledRun> = mutableListOf()
 )
 ```
-> **Important:** The `scheduledRuns` list is stored in the same JSON.
-When a run finishes (success or timeout), it should be removed from the list (so that it no longer appears in the schedule screen and no alarm remains).
-The removal is done by the same `ConfigManager.update` mechanism.
+> **Run Lifecycle:** When a run finishes (successfully or due to timeout/error), it must be removed from `scheduledRuns` to prevent it from being shown in the schedule screen and to avoid leaving stale alarms.
+This removal is performed by the `BookingForegroundService` after the run ends (see Section 6.4).

 ---